 In most cantons, subsidies are granted automatically based on the tax assessment.
 However, in some cantons you have to submit an application to the responsible authority.
 In most cases, applications must be received by a specific deadline.
 We recommend that you get in touch with the responsible authority in your canton or municipality of residence in good time to discuss the procedure.

-You will find a list of the responsible cantonal authorities here.
+You can find a list of the responsible cantonal authorities here.